A list of the famous entrepreneurs. People who created and built successful businesses.

 Robert Owen (1771 – 1858) - Welsh social reformer who attempted to build utopian socialist and co-operative movement.
 His New Lanark factory was influential in showing workers could be treated well and a business still be profitable.

-- Robert Maxwell - Printing and media.
-On his death left large hole in his companies pension funds.
+Robert Maxwell (1923 – 1991 - Printing and media.
+Maxwell was a flamboyant entrepreneur who built up Pergamon Press to become a publishing empire, including the Mirror Group.
+However, on his death he left large hole in his companies pension funds, due to mismanagement of funds.

-- Theo Paphitis graduating from office clerk in Lloyds of London, Theo Paphitis made a fortune in property before investing in NAG mobiles and turning around Ryman's stationers (£250 million) turnaround.
-Features as one of BBC's dragons
+Theo Paphitis (1959 - ) Graduating as an office clerk in Lloyds of London, Theo Paphitis made a fortune in property before investing in NAG mobiles and turning around Ryman's stationers (£250 million).
+Features in BBC's Dragons Den.